Codex tools: Log in / create account

 Cons:

-No public plugin exists, but its a valid conceptual option with private implementations in the wild.
-A separate site is created for each language you want to translate into (e.g. in a WordPress MU installation).
+A separate site is created for each language you want to translate into (e.g. in a WordPress Multisite installation).
 All the sites need to run the same theme and plugin.
 When a translation is saved source posts get pinged by translation posts and the system keeps a separate table with the translation relationships.

 Pros: